spahvenn/react-typescript-demo/README.md

 Gallery Shop Demo

-This demo shows usage of

-- React
-- TypeScript
-- Material UI component library
-- mobx
-- react-router
-- styled components
-- other libraries e.g. react-toastify, prettier, husky

 Features:
+- built with React and TypeScript with Material UI component library
 - responsive UI
 - different image size of the same image for different uses cases for faster loading
+- toast messages with react-toastify
+- husky precommit hook using prettier to force unification of code style on commits
+- state management with react useState and global state with mobx
-- stores specific data into localstorage (e.g. shopping cart and uiMode) and hydrates mobx store on browser refresh.
+- stores specific data into localstorage (e.g. shopping cart and UI Theme) and hydrates mobx store from localstorage on browser refresh

 You can run the project by installing node 18 and running
 - npm install